cmac-ire/machine-learning-app/README.md

     TensorFlow/Keras - Employed for deep learning and predictions.
     SQLite - Used for storing and summarizing user feedback.

-Contributing

-Contributions make the open-source community an enriching place to learn, inspire, and innovate.
-Any contributions to this project are heartily appreciated.

-    Fork the Project
-    Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 License
 Distributed under Personal License.
 See LICENSE for more information.